tcs76321/CS344/prog3/development/README.txt

  - Code from class lectures
 	- 3.3 Advanced User INput with getline
  - Code and info from TLPI by Kerrisk class textbook

  - Code andInfo from tutorialspoint.com
  	- tutorialspoint.com/c_standard_library/c_function_strtok.htm      ?
 No "l" I guess after htm ?

+ - Code and Info from indradhanush.github.io/blog/writing-a-unix-shell-part-2/      *and also same URL but ...part-1/ instead of ...part-2/

 HOW TO COMPILE AND RUN: